-Vishav Namdhari Sangat (Regd) was registered in June, 2001 under Indian Law as a religious, non profit charitable society to carry on the philanthropic work as per the teachings of His Holiness Sri Satguru Jagjit Singh Ji, Chief Spiritual head of Namdhari Sikhs around the Globe.
+Vishav Namdhari Sangat (Regd) was registered in June, 2001 under Indian Law as a religious, non profit charitable society to carry on the philanthropic work as per the teachings of His Holiness Sri Satguru Jagjit Singh Ji.
 The Registered Office of the Society is situated at Sri Bhaini Sahib, Ludhiana, Punjab.
 The Society is legal body undertaking the management of affairs of Namdhari Sect.

 The Namdhari movement was started by Satguru Ram Singh Ji in April 1857 at Sri Bhaini Sahib, Ludhiana .
 The Namdhari Sikhs known as Kukas played a very prominent role in the political freedom of India from the bondage of the Imperialist British rulers.
 They hold a unique place in the resistance movement.
 His Holiness Satguru Ram Singh Ji gave the nation the weapon of Swadeshi, non-co-operation & boycott.
 The Namdharis have made supreme sacrifices for the freedom of the Country.